ahmadfakhrulbawani2-arch/My-College-Programming-Task-Dump/README.md

 .dat file in Tugas 6_Reading Files = A binary dataset for reading.c

 src/ = all .c files
-include/ = all custom library or header .h files
+include/ = all custom library or header .h files (see below for different compiling instruction)

 ## Compiling & Running Instruction